WileTheCoyote/EmailJanitorApp/README.md

 The motivation for this project was that a few of my friends often complain that msn does a poor job of indentifying spam and junk emails.
 Even if a user marks a specific email address as junk, spammers now-a-days use dynamically created addresses to continually bombard users.
 The application uses regular expressions to look for different types of dynamically created email addresses.
-It also allows the user to enter specifc "spam" words.
+It also allows the user to enter specific "spam" words.
 The Email Janitor will then delete an email if its address contains a "spam" word provided by the user.

 The stand-alone application can be found and downloaded via the StandaloneEJAPP.zip.